Kumar Paral is a writer, a culture enthusiast, and a bibliophile.

 The Mahabharata: The Longest Epic

 The Mahabharata is one of the earliest and the most popular epics of India.
-It was written in Sanskrit by Vyasa around the 3rd century BCE.
+It was written in Sanskrit by Vyasa around the 3rd century.
 It is an essential and foundational text addressing Hindu morality (dharma) and history (itihasa).

 The Mahabharata is comparable to another ancient Indian epic, the Ramayana, although it is longer and focuses on a different storyline.
 The plot of the Mahabharata revolves around a struggle for political power between two groups of cousins, the Pandavas and the Kauravas.
 It is made up of about 100,000 couplets divided into 18 sections, making it the longest epic poem in the world's history.

 Origins of the Mahabharata

 Since the epic is so ancient, it's hard to know its origins for certain.
 It's said to be written by Vyasa, an ancient Indian sage.
 However, it's possible that the epic was not written by just one author; it may have been compiled from multiple sources.